lucky123485/Documentation/Cucumber.md

 - **Test Runner File:** In Cucumber, the test runner file executes the Cucumber feature files and coordinates the steps defined in those feature files with the corresponding step definitions.

-### Example of Cucumber Test

-Here’s an example of the Cucumber Test for checking the Login functionality for an existing user.

-Scenario: As an existing user, I want to log in successfully.

-Given:the user is on the Home page

-When:the user navigates to the Login page

-And:the user enters the username and password

-Then:the successful login message is displayed

 # BDD in Cucumber Automation